4 Tips for How to Prepare Garlic to Maximize Its Flavor and Benefits

 To do this, lay the flat side of the knife on top of a clove of garlic.
 Place the heel of your hand toward the spine of the knife (not on top of the blade) and press down on the knife with the palm of your hand using your weight to smash it, separating the clove from the skin.
 Remove the skin, then trim the root end.

 How to Mince Garlic

 Follow the steps for crushing garlic.
-After removing the skin, chop the garlic, pushing the chopped garlic into a pile and wiping any that's collected on your knife blade back onto the cutting board.
+After removing the skin, finely chop the garlic, pushing the chopped garlic into a pile and wiping any that's collected on your knife blade back onto the cutting board.
 Continuously run your knife through the pile until the garlic pieces are minced to your desired size.

 How to Mash Garlic into a Paste

 Follow the steps for crushing and mincing the garlic.
 Sprinkle the minced garlic with a generous pinch of salt.
 Use the broad side of the knife (or a fork) to press and smear until it's a paste.
 Need to mash lots of cloves at once?
 Simply remove the cloves from the garlic bulb, peel the cloves, then place them in a zip-top bag.
 Press the air out of the bag, and use a rolling pin to mash multiple cloves.

 4. How to Get Rid of Garlic Breath and Garlic Smell from Hands

 Pictured Recipe: Garlic Lover's Rub

 To get rid of garlic breath: Brush, floss, chew on some parsley or drink milk-its fats and water help deodorize volatile compounds.